u413-284-si/FdF/README.md

 # FdF

 ## Project Overview
-This project is about representing a map/landscape as a 3D object in which all surfaces are outlined in lines using “iron wire” meshing.
+This project is about representing a map/landscape as a 3D object in which all surfaces are outlined in lines using “iron wire” meshing (therefore the name 'fil de fer' = iron wire).

 The goal of this project is to familiarise with
 * input handling